 If we look at the second category of persons where children are being withheld, that is where there are Court orders in place and a parent is withholding a child, the usual course is to pursue a Contravention Application.
 A parent who is knowingly withholding a child contrary to a Court orders is contravening that Order which carries serious consequences depending on the severity of the contravention.
 Without reasonable excuse or justification, the Court can make a finding that a parent is contravening a Parenting Order and impose consequences ranging from a fine, a bond, even imprisonment.

 Now before you go off running to file your Contravention Application, it is important to consider the circumstances of the alleged contravention and whether or not there has been a reasonable excuse or justification.
 A common example that I often see is where a parent is unable to facilitate time on an isolated occasion due to unforeseen circumstances, for example, the child being seriously unwell, and a medical certificate is able to be provided confirming the child is too unwell to transition between households.
 If this is not a consistent pattern of behaviour, then it is unlikely that the Court will find a contravention has occurred.
 However, if a parent is knowingly, and without regard to the seriousness of a Parenting Order, withholding the child then a Contravention Application is the usual remedy.
+An example of this is a mother withholding a child from the father in Australia.

 We, as legal practitioners, are there to protect our clients and seek favourable outcomes for their circumstances.
 The Court, however, is charged with the responsibility of considering the best interests of the child and their right to a meaningful relationship with both parents.